 PARTICIPATION & ELIGIBILITY

 The Leech Lake Walleye Tournament is a team tournament.
 Contestants must enter as two-person teams (no "Partner TBD" or unknown partner names on the entry forms) and must fish together from the same boat.
 Fishing alone is discouraged.
-If a situation arises where only one member of the team is able to participate, proper notification must be made to the Leech Lake Walleye Tournament chairperson as soon as possible.
-Upon approval, the chairperson may provide an observer.
+If a situation arises where only one member of the team can participate, proper notification must be made to the Leech Lake Walleye Tournament directors as soon as possible.
+Upon approval, the director may provide an observer.

-Each team member must complete, sign and submit an official entry form with complete entry fee by the published due date.
-(No refunds after May 7, 2017).
-The Participation Agreement releasing the Walker Area Foundation and Leech Lake Walleye Tournament's officers, agents, employees and sponsors from all damages must be signed and dated by both team members.
+Each team member must complete, sign, and submit an official entry form with complete entry fee by the published due date.
+(No refunds after May 16, 2022).
+The Participation Agreement releasing the Walker Area Community Center, Leech Lake Area Chamber of Commerce, and Leech Lake Walleye Tournament's officers, agents, employees, and sponsors from all damages must be signed and dated by both team members.

 Any person 17 years of age or younger must be teamed with a parent or guardian.
 No persons under age 12 may participate as contestants.
 A team must consist of one contestant 17 years of age or younger to be eligible for the Adult/Youth division prizes.

 The Leech Lake Walleye Tournament reserves the right to refuse entry to any individuals who have been barred or disqualified from any tournament for rules violations.

 Teams from the 2019 tournament receive priority to enter to the 2022 Leech Lake Walleye Tournament.
 In order to receive priority in this year’s tournament we must receive your completed tournament entry along with the entry fee of $425.00 per team by January 31st, 2022.
 Any openings remaining between February 1st and February 7th, 2022, may be filled by a returning 2019 angler with a new team member.
 Any openings remaining on February 8th, 2022, they will be filled on a first come-first-serve basis.